Complete care for this esophageal disorder.

-- Frequent heartburn, which causes sharp pain in the chest and abdomen
+- Frequent heartburn, which may cause sharp pain in the chest or abdomen (belly)

-- Taste or feeling of stomach acid or partially digested food in the back of the mouth (regurgitation)
+- Taste or feeling of stomach acid or partially digested food in the back of your mouth (regurgitation, the backward flow of food or stomach acid)

-- May perform endoscopy, a minimally invasive procedure that uses a thin, flexible tube with a lighted camera to inspect the lining of your esophagus for any abnormalities
+- Endoscopy, a minimally invasive procedure in which we use an endoscope (a thin, flexible tube with a lighted camera) to inspect the lining of your esophagus for any issues

 Lifestyle changes for Barrett’s esophagus